Environmental Sciences and Engineering Graduate Application FAQ

 A: Please make sure they were sent to the correct code by the Educational Testing Service (ETS): 5816.
 If they were and are still not showing after a week or so: did you use a different physical or email address when you sat the GRE?
 If so, they won’t pull automatically to your application.
 Just send us an email and we will ask the Graduate School to find and manually pull your scores.
 Sometimes there can be quite a delay before your scores show, even if your address information matches.
 If you supplied unofficial/self-reported scores, this won’t affect the evaluation of your application – but the official scores do need to eventually show if you are admitted.

 Q: I noticed that the UNC Graduate School has minimum GRE, TOEFL, and GPA requirements.
 I don’t meet one or more of these.
 Can I still apply?
+What are the most important factors in achieving admission?

 Q: Can I get out of submitting GRE/TOEFL scores?